sunfishcode/mustang/README.md

 Known limitations in `mustang` include:

+ - Networking functionality that depends on `getsockopt`, `setsockopt`, and `getaddrinfo` is not implemented yet.
- - Networking, `current_dir`, spawning new processes, threads, and unwinding panics are not implemented yet.
+ - `current_dir`, spawning new processes, threads, and unwinding panics are not implemented yet.
  - No support for dynamic linking yet.

 ## Background